rd-naveen/Anki-Edge-Extension/README.md

 B) Run the python backend server and make sure your machine can reach this backend server.

+`Change the global variables, if required in the python script`

 `python.exe py_server.py`

 `E:\Anki-Edge-Extension> python.exe .\py_server.py`

 ![alt text](images\image-5.png)

+C) Install Anki Browser Extension
-C) 1) Launch Edge Browser and open extensions management page `edge://extensions/` and Enable `Developer mode`
+1) Launch Edge Browser and open extensions management page `edge://extensions/` and Enable `Developer mode`
 ![alt text](images\image.png)

 2) Use `Load unpacked` option to selec the folder where the extension is located ![alt text](images\image-1.png)